Riley Parker (soccer)

 Riley Grace Mattingly Parker (born March 31, 2000) is an American professional soccer player who plays as a forward for USL Super League club Carolina Ascent.
-She played college soccer for the Alabama Crimson Tide and was named the Southeastern Conference (SEC) Forward of the Year in 2022.
+She played college soccer for the Alabama Crimson Tide, earning first-team All-American honors in 2022.

 Early life

 Parker was born and raised in Dallas, Texas, and attended Edward S. Marcus High School in Flower Mound, Texas.
 As a child, she appeared on an episode of the children's television show Barney & Friends.

 Parker played youth soccer for Elite Clubs National League (ECNL) club Solar SC, reaching the state conference championship in 2015, 2016, and 2017, and placing third at the 2015 ECNL National finals.
 She also played high school soccer at Edward S. Marcus High School, where she was named the team's most valuable player in 2016 and 2017.

 Parker committed to playing for the University of Alabama in 2015.

 College career

 On February 19, 2021, in the first half of the first match of the 2021 spring season, Parker tore her right anterior cruciate ligament, which forced her to miss both the spring and fall seasons.

-After redshirting her senior season, Parker scored 17 goals in her final season as a graduate player, setting an Alabama single-season record.
+After redshirting her senior season, Parker scored 17 goals in her final season as a graduate player in 2022, setting an Alabama single-season record.
 The Crimson Tide reached a program-best No. 1 national ranking during the season and advanced to the Women's College Cup semi-finals for the first time.
 Riley also served as team captain during her final season.

-In October 2022, Parker was named to the All-Southeastern Conference first team and SEC Forward of the Year.
-In November 2022, she was named one of 15 semifinalists for the Hermann Trophy.
+She was named first-team All-Southeastern Conference, first-team All-American, and the SEC Forward of the Year.
+She was also named one of 15 semifinalists for the Hermann Trophy.